AmericanMuscleSeries/iracing_utils/league/README.md

 This will bring up a dialog where you can download the json file.
 Rename it `credentials.json` and place it in your working directory.

+If it's been a while, and you are getting errors connecting Delete this file %AppData%\Roaming\gspread\authorized_user.json

 ## Session Support

 ### Aussie Pursuit